Sithamfr/Machine-learning/README.md

 Computing of many methods of machine learning to obtain the best possible model

 ### Machine learning and classification
-Data-challenge on an unknown dataset
+Data-challenge on an unknown dataset<br>
 The report explains the best model, i.e. a neural network after a features selection